Lightning-AI/pytorch-lightning/docs/source/multi_gpu.rst

 .. note:: DDPSequentialPlugin is currently supported only for Pytorch 1.6.

 To get started, install FairScale using the command below.
+We install a specific branch which contains PyTorch related fixes for Sequential Parallelism.

 .. code-block:: bash